Yellow Maca Overview

-Many people have questions about the benefits of Maca, and to date hundreds of studies, have found yellow maca powder to be useful for energy building, fertility, hormone balance, mental focus and more (all of which are available publicly in the Pubmed database -LINK).
-Yellow maca is indeed a nutritional powerhouse, containing nearly all essential amino acids and free fatty acids, significant levels of vitamins A, B1, B2, B3, and C, minerals iron, magnesium, zinc and calcium, a high concentration of bio-available protein and nutrients unique to Maca called macaenes and macamides.
-Maca is also an "adaptogen," or rare form of plant that is thought to raise the overall life force energy of those who consume it.
+Many people have questions about the benefits of Maca for men and women.
+To date, hundreds of studies have found yellow maca powder to be potentially useful for energy building, fertility, hormone balance, mental focus, and more (all of which are available publicly in the Pubmed database).
+Maca root is indeed a nutritional powerhouse, containing nearly all essential amino acids and free fatty acids, significant levels of vitamins A, B1, B2, B3, and C, minerals such as iron, magnesium, zinc, and calcium, a high concentration of bio-available protein and nutrients unique to Maca called macaenes and macamides.
+Maca is also an "adaptogen," or substance that is thought to help the body fight against and overcome stress.

 It’s fascinating to spend some time in our maca fields during the annual harvest.
 Dedicated farmers use hand tools to gently dig around the leaves of the maca plant and extract their roots from the earth.
 After pulling them out of the ground, the roots are laid to the side.
 Once many roots have been extracted, another farmer will then start to bag the roots in burlap sacks for transport the flat ground where they will be sorted and dried before they are made into.

 The array of colors, sizes and shapes of these roots is a true testament to diversity in nature.
 Among maca roots that are categorized as yellow, you’ll find a spectrum of colors ranging from off-white to a very deep golden color.
 And sizes will range from small radish size to medium potato size.

 The color of all roots, including yellow is concentrated primarily in the skin of the root.
 For that reason, you’ll notice that all maca powders are more or less beige in color.
 Yellow tends to be a bit on the darker side as the flesh of the roots are somewhat darker than the red or black maca roots.

 Types of yellow maca we offer